About the course

 The study of Europe is vital for ongoing discussion of what Europe’s future ought to be; a discussion that will profoundly affect every European citizen.
 Through a course in European studies, you can acquire the knowledge, skills and experience to make an active contribution to one of the most important political and cultural processes of the century.

-Based within our Centre for Interdisciplinary Studies in the Humanities (CISH), you will have access to expertise in modern languages, literature, film, history of art, history, politics and sociology, with experienced staff in all disciplines.
+Based within our Interdisciplinary Studies Centre (ISC), you will have access to expertise in modern languages, literature, film, history of art, history, politics and sociology, with experienced staff in all disciplines.

 Our Department of Government is one of the most prestigious in Europe, with an outstanding record of teaching, research and publication.
 We are rated top in the UK for research (REF 2014), and have consistently been the highest-rated politics department in the country since national assessments began.